Lincoln Park (Jersey City): Casino in the Park

 Just south of the Lincoln Park Lake is Casino in the Park, a catering facility owned by the county and leased to a private operator.
 The original structure was built as a clubhouse for the tennis courts, but was underutilized due to the distance between them.
 It was used as a summer museum by the Jersey City Public Library before being leased to Ray Dillman, manager of the El Morocco nightclub in New York City, as a restaurant.

 The restaurant is regularly used for meetings and events.
 Many well known people have attended private and public events at the venue.
 In 1963, Frank Sinatra attended his parents' 50th wedding anniversary celebration at Casino in the Park alongside his daughter and Rat Pack "Clan".
 In 1991, the Hudson County Democratic Organization was addressed by then Arkansas Governor Bill Clinton.
 It was also the location of weekly meetings of the Rotary Club of Jersey City.

 The city leases the building to a private enterprise.

 The original building was demolished in April 2020 and a replacement called "The View at Lincoln Park" is set to be completed in September 2022.

 Former facilities

-Skeeters Park was a baseball field with bleachers and a grandstand with a seating capacity of 8,500 people, built in 1902.
-It was home to the Jersey City Skeeters, a minor league baseball team.
+Skeeters Park was a minor league baseball field with bleachers and a grandstand with a seating capacity of 8,500 people, built in 1902.
+It was home to the Jersey City Skeeters, a minor league baseball team from 1902 to 1905.

 A nine-hole golf course was built on 140 acre of the western portion of the park in 1925.
 The park also had a concrete swimming pool 40 by 130 ft near the athletic fields.